 These leopards don’t roar, but they have an impressive array of vocalizations, including purring.
 They also meow, moan, yowl, and chuff, which is also called prusten.
 Females yowl when they’re in heat, and chuffing might be a way to simply greet another snow leopard.
 They also use their bodies to communicate.
 Like housecats, the way a snow leopard moves its tail indicates its mood.
-They also rub heads and necks.
+They also rub their heads and necks.
 They bare their teeth when they’re defensive but open their mouths without bearing their teeth when something simply catches their attention.

 These leopards leave their scent on trees, on the ground, and on other surfaces along the paths they travel.
 This tells other snow leopards to stay away.